Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 For agency folks, however, it’s the busiest period of the year.
-Between the holiday season rush and the need to kick off the next year on the right foot, you have your work cut out for you.
+Between the holiday season rush and the need to kick off the next year on the most profitable foot, you have your work cut out for you.

 As we march into the final few weeks of the year, it’s a good idea to dig through your calendar once again.

 What should you wrap up in the weeks leading up to New Year’s Eve?
 What should your foundation for the next year look like?
 How should you reward your employees and thank your clients?